Published in Criminal Law by Chris Eskew on August 15, 2022.

 What happens when police are called for domestic violence?
 Our lawyers at Eskew Law, LLC, can answer this and any other questions you may have.
 In addition to criminal penalties, a conviction for a domestic violence offense can have many devastating and life-altering collateral consequences.
 It may hinder your ability to apply to the military, college, or any educational or vocational programs.
 A conviction can also lead to:

 - Difficulty applying for a loan or mortgage,

 - Loss of parental rights and custody,

 - Loss of the right to own firearms,

 Unfortunately, these consequences can last far beyond your sentence.
 A domestic violence conviction can ruin your reputation among family, friends, and your community.
 Don’t let a domestic violence accusation destroy your life.
 Contact Eskew Law, LLC to defend your rights and reputation.

-If the police are called for domestic violence, and you find yourself on the wrong side of the law, you need the sharp skills of a criminal defense attorney.
-At Eskew Law, LLC, our criminal defense attorneys provide compassionate advice.
+If the police are called for domestic violence, and you find yourself on the wrong side of the law, you need the sharp skills of an attorney.
+At Eskew Law, LLC, our lawyers provide compassionate advice.
 We will guide you with creative and innovative defense strategies every step of the way.
 We have a decade of experience providing unrivaled justice for our clients.
-One of our experienced criminal defense attorneys will meet with you one-on-one to discuss the details of your case and strategize your most viable defenses to the charges lodged against you.
+One of our experienced attorneys will meet with you one-on-one to discuss the details of your case and strategize your most viable defenses to the charges lodged against you.
 Contact us today to schedule a free, confidential, no-obligation consultation.